George Younken (1793-1875?) was in about 1793 in or near Lovettsville, Loudoun County, VA. Other sources give his birth year as 1795.

 The couple had eight children -- Charles L. Younken, Nancy A. Younkin, Jane Showman, George A. Younkin, Freeman Younkin, Jeremiah Younkin, Samuel "Freeman" Younkin and Catherine Sleasman.
 In time, their grandchildren numbered 34.

-During the 1850s, the Younkins migrated from Somerset County to Greene County, PA.
+During the 1850s, the Younkins migrated from Fayette County to Greene County, PA.
 They lived in Wind Ridge, Richhill Township, just a few miles from the Virginia state line (later West Virginia).
 After the move, their name occasionally was spelled "Younken" and used that way by many of their offspring.
 Why the move was made is not known; the terrain was as equally hilly in the new locale as the old; but perhaps it was a fresh start or a better opportunity for reasons lost to us.

 The federal census of 1860 shows George, Nancy and son Freeman residing together in Richhill Township, with George and son earning a living as farm laborers.
 Son Freeman, age 16 that year, attended school locally.
 George's son Charles and family lived next door.
 Their local post office was at Ryerson Station.
 At least seven of their grandsons or grandsons-in-law served in the Union Army during the Civil War (see table).